nluu05/AllergyPal/README.md

 ### 8. Configure Ports under MAMP -> Preferences -> Ports
 [TODO: Picture here of MAMP -> Preferences]

 [TODO: Picture here of Ports]

 ### 9. Select `MAMP default` and click `OK`

 ### 10. Take note of your Apache Port
-This will be used later in step X
+This will be used later in step 16.

 ### 11. Click `Start Servers`
 Wait for it to finish starting.
 This will be indicated via the `Apache Server` and `MySQL Server` indicator nodes in the top right.